 If an NPort 6000 serial port is in Reverse Real COM mode and configured for SSL encryption, make sure the Reverse Real COM driver is configured the same way.
 This is done through the NPort Windows Driver Manager, which is installed with the driver.
-Please refer to Chapter 10, Software Installation and Configuration, for more information.
+Refer to Chapter 14, Software Installation/Configuration, for more information.